stesta/stesta.github.io/services/index.markdown

 			<i class="pull-left icon-handbag"></i>
 			<div class="content-boxes-in-v4">
 				<h2>Web Applications</h2>
 				<p>There are a lot of great out-of-the-box solutions for things like E-Commerce or content management, however, it's not always easy to get started.
 Considerations like hosting, scalability, performance and flexibility are all things that need to be carefully evaluated.
-We can help you make more informed decisions, work with you regarding deploying a solution and devlop custom enhancements when it's time to grow!</p>
+We can help you make more informed decisions, work with you regarding deploying a solution and develop custom enhancements when it's time to grow!</p>
 				<!--<a href="#">Learn More</a>-->
 			</div>
 		</div>